 If you have prediabetes or other risk factors for type 2 diabetes, it’s time to take charge of your health.
 The WSU DPP lifestyle change intervention can help you make lasting changes to reduce your risk of type 2 diabetes.
 WSU Diabetes Prevention is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention.

-With the WSU Whatcom County Diabetes Prevention Course you get:
+With the WSU Diabetes Prevention Program you get:

 • A CDC-approved curriculum

 • The skills you need to lose weight, be more physically active, and manage stress

 • A trained lifestyle coach to guide and encourage you

 • Support from other participants with the same goals as you

 • 6 monthly follow-up sessions to help you maintain healthy lifestyle changes — and fun